Hickory Nut Falls Hike

 Shortly after heading under the entrance sign and gate, you'll reach the intersection with the Outcroppings trail on the left, which takes the form of a sturdy, elaborate set of stairs (newly reconstructed in 2012).
 That "trail" goes up toward the main parking area and the Chimney.
 Keep straight on the Hickory Nut Falls trail.

-Next you'll reach the Four Seasons trail on the right.
-As its name indicates, the trail is open all year long and can be used as a longer route to Hickory Nut Falls.
+Next you'll reach the Four Seasons trail which descends a set of steps on the right.
+As its name indicates, the trail is open all year long and can be used as a longer route to get to Hickory Nut Falls from the Meadows area.
 Keep straight again here.

 Passing through the next gate puts you solidly on the path to the base of the falls.
 There are no other intersections beyond the second gate.